nmhillusion/metrix/README.md

 # n2mix

-> List of utilities to support for common issues, to develop faster
+> List of utilities to support for common issues/matters, to develop faster

+Each module will be organize to each folder correspond to its name.
+To discover this project please follow [this link](./docs/README.md)